thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 ((A .
 1) (B .
 2) (C .
 3))
 ```

-while a `plist` is a flat list of values, whose every odd element is a key and every even element is a value.
+while a `plist` is a flat list of expressions, whose every odd element is a key and every even element is a value.

 ```lisp
 * (list 'a 1 'b 2 'c 3)